Submultiplicative norms and filtrations on section rings: Study of the set of submultiplicative norms

-Moreover, (\ref{eq_ot_weak}) holds for $p = + \infty$ if $Y \cap E(h^L) = \emptyset$. \end{thm} \begin{sloppypar} \begin{proof} The norm $N := [{\rm{Ban}}^{\infty}_{X}(h^L)]$ on $R(Y, L)$ is submultiplicative as a quotient of a submultiplicative norm.
+Moreover, (\ref{eq_ot_gen}) holds for $p = + \infty$ if $Y \cap E(h^L) = \emptyset$. \end{thm} \begin{sloppypar} \begin{proof} The norm $N := [{\rm{Ban}}^{\infty}_{X}(h^L)]$ on $R(Y, L)$ is submultiplicative as a quotient of a submultiplicative norm.
 From Lemma \ref{lem_fs_dini}, we have $FS(N) = FS({\rm{Ban}}^{\infty}_{X}(h^L))|_Y$.
 From Theorem \ref{thm_bouck_erikss}, this yields $FS(N) = Q(h^L)|_Y$.
-Hence, by Theorem \ref{thm_char2} and Corollaries \ref{cor_baninf_dist}, \ref{cor_psh_appr_below}, we conclude that (\ref{eq_ot_weak}) holds if and only if $(Q(h^L)|_Y)_* = h^L|_Y$.
+Hence, by Theorem \ref{thm_char2} and Corollaries \ref{cor_baninf_dist}, \ref{cor_psh_appr_below}, we conclude that (\ref{eq_ot_gen}) holds if and only if $(Q(h^L)|_Y)_* = h^L|_Y$.
 Remark, however, that by the already mentioned result \cite[Theorem 7.1]{BedfordTaylor} of Bedford-Taylor, this happens if and only if $Q(h^L)|_Y = h^L|_Y$ away from a pluripolar subset (of $Y$).
 This concludes the proof of the first part of Theorem \ref{thm_ot_weak} by the definition of the subset $E(h^L)$.

 Now, points of discontinuity of $h^L$ are contained in $E(h^L)$.
 This is due to the fact that $h^L$ is lower semi-continuous, $Q(h^L)$ is upper semi-continuous and $Q(h^L) \geq h^L$.
 In particular, $h^L|_Y$ is continuous if $Y \cap E(h^L) = \emptyset$.
 By the above, we also have $FS(N) = h^L|_Y$ under the assumption $Y \cap E(h^L) = \emptyset$.
-The second part of Theorem \ref{thm_ot_weak} now follows from Theorem \ref{thm_char}. \end{proof} \end{sloppypar} \begin{proof}[Proof of Theorem \ref{thm_ot_gen}] Let $E^*(h^L)$ be the \textit{pluripolar hull} of $E(h^L)$, i.e. the intersection of all complete pluripolar subsets in $X$ containing $E(h^L)$.
+The second part of Theorem \ref{thm_ot_weak} now follows from Theorem \ref{thm_char}. \end{proof} \end{sloppypar} \begin{proof}[Proof of Theorem \ref{thm_ot_gen}] We first assume that $h^L$ is a regularizable from above psh metric.
+Let $E^*(h^L)$ be the \textit{pluripolar hull} of $E(h^L)$, i.e. the intersection of all complete pluripolar subsets in $X$ containing $E(h^L)$.
 The subset $E^*(h^L)$ is clearly pluripolar, and when $Y$ is not contained in $E^*(h^L)$, it intersects $E^*(h^L)$ over a pluripolar subset (of $Y$).
-Hence, Theorem \ref{thm_ot_gen} follows from Theorem \ref{thm_ot_weak}. \end{proof}
+Hence, one direction of Theorem \ref{thm_ot_gen} follows from Theorem \ref{thm_ot_weak}.

+Let us establish the opposite direction.
+We fix a bounded psh metric $h^L$ on $L$.
+From the proof of Theorem \ref{thm_ot_weak}, we see that (\ref{eq_ot_gen}) holds for generic points $Y := \{ x \}$, $x \in X$, if and only if the identity $h^L_x = Q(h^L)_x$ holds away from a pluripolar set.
+The latter is clearly equivalent to the fact that $h^L$ is regularizable from above. \end{proof}